J-pop: 2010s: Popularity of idol groups

 AKB48 has occupied the top spot in the Oricon yearly single sales ranking every year since 2010.

-Since the end of the 2000s, more and more idol groups have emerged.
-The high number of idol groups in the Japanese entertainment industry is sometimes called the "Warring Idols Period" (アイドル戦国時代, aidoru sengoku jidai), an allusion to the Sengoku-jidai.
+Through the 2010s, more and more idol groups have emerged.
+This period in the Japanese entertainment industry, nicknamed the "Warring Idols Period" (アイドル戦国時代, aidoru sengoku jidai) because of the increased activity by idol groups, an allusion to the Sengoku-jidai.
 Some of the most successful groups during the 2010s include Hey!
 Say!
 JUMP, AKB48, Arashi, Kanjani Eight, Morning Musume, and Momoiro Clover Z.

 Kyary Pamyu Pamyu, a Harajuku-based fashion model, made her musical debut in 2011 and gained international popularity with her debut single "Pon Pon Pon", recognized by some Western celebrities such as Katy Perry and Ariana Grande.
 She is produced by Yasutaka Nakata, who also produces the group Perfume.
 She subsequently gained success through her songs "Ninja Re Bang Bang" and "Fashion Monster".
 During 2014, about 486,000 people attended Momoiro Clover Z's live concerts, which was the highest recorded concert attendance for any female musician in Japan.

 In 2019, AKB48 announced the postponement of its general election, and Arashi announced the group's hiatus.

-Age free music

-There have been attempts to create "age free music" (Japanese: エイジ・フリー・ミュージック) that is neither enka nor kayōkyoku nor J-pop, and therefore transcends generations.
-There was a campaign by 15 record companies.
-Age free music is supported by music critic Issei Tomizawa, who has a radio programme called Age Free Music!.